Exceptional Points and Resonance in Black Hole Ringdown

-Recent works have highlighted the non-Hermitian nature of BH ringdown, including pseudospectra and non-modal analysis~\cite{Jaramillo:2020tuu,Jaramillo:2022kuv}, resonance associated with avoided crossings~\cite{Motohashi:2024fwt}, and hysteresis~\cite{Cavalcante:2024swt,Cavalcante:2024kmy}.
-In particular, the existence and implications of EPs in gravity were first identified in Ref.~\cite{Motohashi:2024fwt}.
-Notably, fifty years of BH ringdown studies have focused exclusively on quasinormal modes (QNMs) and excitation factors: first-order poles and residues of the Green's function~\cite{Berti:2025hly}.
+Notably, however, fifty years of BH ringdown studies have focused exclusively on quasinormal modes (QNMs) and excitation factors seen as first-order poles and residues of the Green's function, together with a more recent growing interest in the late-time tail decay and beyond-linear-regime interactions~\cite{Berti:2025hly}.
 This approach cannot capture double poles, even as interest in the near-EP resonance effect is rapidly growing~\cite{Motohashi:2024fwt,Cavalcante:2024kmy,Cavalcante:2024swt,Oshita:2025ibu,Lo:2025njp,Yang:2025dbn,Takahashi:2025uwo,Berti:2025hly,Chen:2025sbz,Kubota:2025hjk,Cavalcante:2025abr,Cao:2025afs}, motivated by the prospects of BH spectroscopy in the era of high-precision gravitational wave~(GW) astronomy~\cite{Berti:2025hly}.

-The lack of a systematic framework to BH spectroscopy including double-pole contribution underscores the need to directly explore EPs and the non-Hermitian nature of gravity.
+The lack of a systematic framework for BH spectroscopy including double-pole contributions, together with the universality of these phenomena, underscores the need to directly explore EPs and the non-Hermitian nature of gravity.
 To fill this gap, we propose a first-principles EP-based framework for BH ringdown that goes beyond the standard QNM paradigm.
-Central among the EP manifestations are the resonance associated with avoided crossings, which together constitute a universal near-EP effect~\cite{Motohashi:2024fwt}.
+Central among the EP manifestations are resonances associated with avoided crossings, which together constitute a universal near-EP effect~\cite{Motohashi:2024fwt}.
 We characterize the distinct signatures of this effect and discuss their implications, including time-domain fitting analysis.
 We employ geometrical units $c=G=1$.

 {\bf {\em EP framework.}}~In linear perturbation theory, the ringdown waveform of perturbed BHs observed at large distances can be expressed as a frequency-domain integral of the Green's function against initial data~\cite{Leaver:1986gd}, schematically captured by a function $A(\omega)$ as